 There are endless opportunities for adventures here.

-We live right on the river at the bottom of Loch Lomond.
+I live right on the river at the bottom of Loch Lomond.
 Outside of helping you can enjoy the loch: swimming, walking, hiking in the wilderness, or camping.

-There are loads of walks and cycle routes from the house - we have bikes that you can borrow.
+There are loads of walks and cycle routes from the house - I have bikes that you can borrow.
 Or you can kayak from the bottom of the garden to the islands on the loch, including one with a pub in the summer!
 In winter there is skiing at Glencoe, just over an hour away by car or CityLink bus.

-We live very close to the train station in Balloch with a half-hourly service to Glasgow, and Balloch is on the CityLink Glasgow > Fort William/Oban/Skye bus route.
+I live very close to the train station in Balloch with a half-hourly service to Glasgow, and Balloch is on the CityLink Glasgow > Fort William/Oban/Skye bus route.

-Our home is a great base for hopping on the train and sampling the culture of Glasgow and Edinburgh: the many (free) museums, food, people, architecture, or even shopping.
+My home is a great base for hopping on the train and sampling the culture of Glasgow and Edinburgh: the many (free) museums, food, people, architecture, or even shopping.